ybouane/aPulse/README.md

 				{
 					id				: 'homepage', // optional
 					name			: 'Homepage', // optional
-					link			: 'https://www.google.com', // optional, for notifications and dashboard only, [defaults to endpoint.url], can be disabled by settig it to false url				: 'https://www.google.com', // required
+					link			: 'https://www.google.com', // optional, for notifications and dashboard only, [defaults to endpoint.url], can be disabled by setting it to false url				: 'https://www.google.com', // required
 					request			: { // optional, fetch options
 						method: 'GET',